 Poor roadway condition adds to the limited mobility of freight vehicles, often limiting their ability to transport goods in a time efficient and high-quality manner and causing delivery drivers to travel at reduced speeds.
-Prior to 2020, the roadway had not been reconstructed since 1930, and continuous overlays will be necessary temporary solutions until a full reconstruction project is completed.
+The roadway has not been reconstructed since 1930, and continuous overlays will be necessary temporary solutions until a full reconstruction project is completed.
 Several freight facilities along the corridor stated their freight loads often shift or bounce along this segment, leading to damaged product and increased cost.